Any kitchen or interior can appear nicely decorated, but statement pieces personalize the décor and make it your own.

 Shapes

-As mentioned in an earlier example, curvy or circular shapes will gain more notice in an angular space.
+As mentioned earlier, curvy or circular shapes will gain more notice in an angular space.
 Kitchens tend to be more square and cubic because of the storage construction of cabinetry and surfaces of most counters.
 Also, most major appliances like refrigerators and ovens are built as cubes, so they fit along kitchen walls.

 Like a theatre lighting cue, whatever the light shines on will be emphasized.
 Accent lighting is specifically built to spotlight items in the room.
 However, if pendant or recessed lights shine on the reflective surface of a glossy countertop, the countertop becomes a focus.